-Consideration could be given to the utilization of a non-authentic alternative on portions of the building not visible from the public right-of-way.
+Consideration could be given to the utilization of a non-authentic alternatives on portions of the building not visible from the public right-of-way along with the overall finish of the siding.
 Typically, a request for siding replacement is reviewed by staff at the administrative level.
 However, since the project has already been completed and the non-authentic material has been utilized, the application must be reviewed by the board in order to make a determination that the request is appropriate for the contributing structure and compatible to the Marina Historic District.
 Additionally, a further complication of the Azek material that has been utilized is that it does not have a current Notice of Acceptance (NOA).
-A NOA is required and necessary for building permit approval in order to comply with engineering and Florida Building Code hurricane wind load requirements, such will need to be provided for building permit approval.
+Either a NOA or letter, provided and signed by a licensed professional, indicating that the installed material meets the Florida Building Code is required and necessary for building permit approval in order to comply with engineering and Florida Building Code hurricane wind load requirements.
+Such will need to be provided for building permit approval.